-Yes, stonewalling is a form of abuse.
+Yes, stonewalling could be a form of abuse.
 It belittles, demeans, disrespects, and devalues the person who’s being stonewalled.
 Using manipulation to gain control of the relationship and making them feel powerless in the process is one of the worst forms of emotional abuse.

-- Triggers sense of hopelessness – solving issues becomes impossible and one may feel like giving up on the relationship
+- Triggers a sense of hopelessness – solving issues becomes impossible, and one may feel like giving up on the relationship.

 - Increased likelihood of illness – studies show that stonewallers experience backaches, neck stiffness, and muscle aches.
 Stonewalled partners are at high risk of increased blood pressure and rapid heart rate.

 How do you deal with a stonewalling partner?

 Stonewalling doesn’t necessarily mean the end of a relationship.
 Here’s what you can do if you recognize this behavior in your partner.